-SUMMER 2019 GCSE EXAMINATIONS
+SUMMER 2019 A-LEVEL EXAMINATIONS

-Public GCSE examinations will start in mid May 2019 and continue until the end of June 2019.
+Public A-level examinations will start in mid May 2019 and continue until the end of June 2019.

-Your son's individual summer examination timetable is enclosed with this letter.
-It is very important that he checks his timetable carefully for errors and to see if he is scheduled to take two (or more) examinations at the same time.
-If your son spots an error or examinations clash on their timetable they must see the Examinations Secretary in the Exams Office as soon as possible.
-This applies to the trial examinations as well.
+Your son or daughter's individual summer examination timetable is enclosed with this letter.
+It is very important that s/he checks this timetable carefully for errors and to see if s/he is scheduled to take two (or more) exams at the same time.
+If your son or daughter spots an error or an examination clash on their timetable they must see Mrs Weller, the Exams Secretary in the Exams Office as soon as possible.